-In the two-action case, the eigenvalues of the Jacobian are very small on large portions of the motion, so that separation may only occur sporadically during the short time intervals in which the fluid parcel crosses the fast motion resonances \cite{feingold88.2}.
-Most of the time, particles and fluid parcels follow exponentially convergent trajectories causing the separations to be then practically unobservable except for very small values of $\lambda$.
-Most probably, once the particles converge to the fluid dynamics they remain attached.
+In the two-action case, the eigenvalues of the Jacobian are very small on large portions of the trajectory, so that separation may only occur sporadically during the short time intervals in which the fluid parcel crosses the fast-motion resonances \cite{feingold88.2}.
+Most of the time, particles and fluid parcels follow exponentially convergent trajectories, causing the separations to be practically unobservable except for very small values of $\lambda$.
+Most probably, once the particles converge to the fluid dynamics, they remain attached.
 However, by adding a small amount of white noise, we can continually force the impurity to fluctuate around the flow trajectory \cite{bailout2}.
-From the application point of view, this noise may be considered to represent the effect of small scale turbulance, thermal fluctuations, etc, but here we will use it only as a dynamical device.
+From the application point of view, this noise may be considered to represent the effect of small scale turbulance, thermal fluctuations, etc., but here we use it only as a dynamical device.
 With this, the particles arrive in the neighborhood of the resonances with a non-negligible velocity mismatch with the fluid that is considerably amplified during the transit across the resonance.
 The measure of this mismatch is then a good detector of the proximity of the resonance.
-Let us specifically study the following stochastic iterative system: